alankrantas/raspberrypi-pico-micropython-cookbook/dht/README.md

 * NC -> (not connected)
 * GND -> GND

-The 3-pin DHT11 and DHT22 models don't have NC pin and usually has built-in resistor to pull up the DATA pin.
+The 3-pin DHT11 and DHT22 modules don't have NC pin and usually has a built-in resistor to pull up the DATA pin.

-It is recommended to wait 1 sec (DHT11) or 2 secs (DHT22) between two queries.

 ## Test Code